 From solitude to sweetness, there’s nothing like falling in love.
 College may be strict…but when it comes to love, Cora and Elena are ahead of the learning curve.

-I received Isle of Broken Years from the author, my friend, Ceillie Simkiss.
+I received Learning Curves from the author, my friend, Ceillie Simkiss.
 Sometimes I like to read a soft and cute romance, so I definitely wanted to read this.
 I also had read a few earlier drafts of some of the scenes.